karl-bjorkman/data-analytics-portfolio/film-library-project/README.md

 ## Why I created this application

 My favorite online platform for film content is called Letterboxd.
-The company is based in New Zealand and have provided what I believe to be the most polished social media site and film log for cinephiles.
+The company is based in New Zealand and has provided what I believe to be the most polished social media site and film log for cinephiles.
 However, there are a couple of functions that I do not believe the site offers its users:

 1. Personalized movie recommendations by year, selected from a custom list (created by the user)
 2. An easy way to access the date when a user last saw a particular film (provided they logged this information on the platform)